 Have you always wanted your very own vacation home?
 Take your tiny house with you.
 If it’s built on a trailer, simply hook it up to your vehicle and away you go.
 You may choose to move it to that special place in the mountains or near a lake and live the ultimate outdoor lifestyle.
 Tiny houses are not just for those who want mega downsizing.

-When you visit the Napa Home & Garden Show April 28th through April 30th, discover collapsible greenhouse pods, tiny houses, new ways to green your garden, affordable solar energy, new home improvements and outdoor living luxuries.
+When you visit the Napa Home & Garden Show April 24th through April 26th, discover seemingly endless ideas ---- new ways to landscape or green your garden, affordable solar energy, newest home improvements and outdoor living luxuries.
 Enjoy a little wine tasting.
-Consult with experts -- all in one, convenient location.
+Consult with experts -all in one, convenient location.